kalamuna/kameleonci/CONTRIBUTING.md

-# Contributing to Kameleon
+# Contributing to KameleonCI

-Thank you for considering contributing to Kameleon!
+Thank you for considering contributing to KameleonCI!
 We welcome contributions from the community to help make this GitHub Actions workflow even better.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/kameleon.git`
+2. Clone your fork: `git clone https://github.com/your-username/kameleonci.git`
 3. Create a new branch for your feature: `git checkout -b feature/your-feature-name`

 ## Making Changes